piotrek1555/Azure-Fundamentals-Workshops/Instructions/02-App-services/1-Deploy-custom-web-app-to-app-services-in-vs-code.md

 # Task 4: Deploy Custom .net application to App Services

-In this task you will deploy your application to App Services
+In this task you will deploy your application to App Services from Azure Portal with `KUDU tools`

-1. Navigate to your App Service that you created earlier in `Task 1` in the Azure Portal
+1. Navigate to your App Service that you created earlier in `Task 1` in this exercise.

 2. Scroll down to `Development Tools` section, click on `Advanced Tools` and then click on `Go ->` link